-A small area of the A82 carriageway at the western scheme extent is recorded as being at medium risk of flooding (0.5% chance of flooding each year).
+The course of the Burn of Tacher, which flows below the A9 carriageway at the northern scheme extent, is recorded as being between at high risk of (10% chance each year) of river water flooding.
 Works will be programmed as far as is reasonably practicable to avoid periods of adverse weather or heavy rainfall.

-Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last only four nights.
-Traffic management will likely involve single lane closures with two-way traffic lights and a convoy.
-Where required, alternative pedestrian provisions/routes will be included in the traffic management setup, to minimise impact of the works on NMUs.
+Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
+Traffic management will consist of a full road closure with amnesties.
+Where required, alternative NMU provisions/routes will be included in the traffic management setup, to minimise impact of the works on NMUs.

-A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
+A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs

+Manual (Department of Transport 2009).
 The TMP will ensure that there is no severance of community assets, access routes or residential development.